Thermadiag/seq/docs/charconv.md

 # Charconv: arithmetic value convertion from/to string

 The charconv module provides low-level fast routines to convert numerical values from/to string.
-This module was initially developped for very fast containers dump in files or strings.
+This module was initially developped for very fast containers dump in files or strings, where C++17 is not available.

 ## Low level functions